Everything, filed.

 Ten-day rollout from missed enquiries to a reliable intake pipeline, using tools you already own.

-Building a single inbox for every new enquiry→
+Building a single inbox for every new enquirySign up to read →

 Phone, email, website, referrals — one place, one tracker, one owner.